Saimon-bd/DevOps-Zero-To-Hero/README.md

 # As we can see, no route is defined to carry other traffic than 192.168.1.0/24

 # We can fix this by adding a default route
-sudo ip netns exec ns1 ip route add default via 192.168.1.1 sudo ip netns exec ns1 route -n
+sudo ip netns exec red ip route add default via 192.168.1.1 sudo ip netns exec red route -n

 Kernel IP routing table
 Destination     Gateway         Genmask         Flags Metric Ref    Use Iface 0.0.0.0         192.168.1.1     0.0.0.0         UG    0      0        0 ceth0
 192.168.1.0     0.0.0.0         255.255.255.0   U     0      0        0 ceth0

-# Do the same for ns2
+# Do the same for green
-sudo ip netns exec ns2 ip route add default via 192.168.1.1 sudo ip netns exec ns2 route -n
+sudo ip netns exec green ip route add default via 192.168.1.1 sudo ip netns exec green route -n

 Kernel IP routing table
 Destination     Gateway         Genmask         Flags Metric Ref    Use Iface